This post may contain Amazon Affiliate links for which I may receive compensation.

 As an example of how the internet can be useful in discovering the history of a soldier’s name on a powder horn, here is the story of the search for Joel Munger’s background.
 His name appears on two horns one of which was used as a powder horn and the other carried tinder for starting a fire.
 The search started with the discovery of a sign on Interstate Highway I-95 in Connecticut directing traffic to “Mungertown”, yet a search for a town of that name did not reveal anything.
 However, in browsing the internet for towns near the sign a reference to an outing in Mungertown was associated with the city of Madison.
 After calls to the town hall and the library in Madison it was discovered that there was no town called Mungertown today, but because a Munger had settled there in 1651 a very old area of Madison is still referred to as Mungertown.
-In addition the local historian knew a part of the Munger family in California who had compiled the Munger family genealogy.
+In addition, the local historian knew a part of the Munger family in California who had compiled the Munger family genealogy.
 That person was able to give the military history of the Joel Munger carved on the two horns as well as his family history.
 A search for the name of a soldier from the French and Indian War that was begun on the internet reached a successful conclusion.

 Fig. 1 Two powder horns with Joel Munger’s name on them.
 The first horn was for the usual purpose of carrying gun powder and the second a very rare horn used for storing tinder for starting a fire.

-Another internet search that yielded a great deal of information, but only after the spelling of the soldier’s name on the horn was corrected.
-The point being that the names on horns are often spelled phonetically or just misspelled by accident.
+Another internet search yielded a great deal of information, but only after the spelling of the soldier’s name on the horn was corrected.
+The point is that the names on horns are often spelled phonetically or just misspelled by accident.
 The following horn has the name of John Dewandeler, a Revolutionary War soldier from 1780 on it.
 Searching on the internet revealed nothing until it was realized that this Dutch name should be spelled with an “a” making it end as “laer”.
 When this correction was made all kinds of information popped up on the internet.
 It is important that various spellings should be attempted when searching for information and not to assume that the name on the powder horn was carved there without error.